About The Power Prism®

 depends on staff/volunteer turnover and schedule of regular convenings.

 - Single Training Sessions: Half-Day Training Sessions include a full

-overview of issue-campaigns and the power tools of advocacy, as well as "drill down" session tailored to a client's particular issues and opportunities.
+overview of issue-campaigns and the power tools of advocacy, as well as "drill down" session tailored to a client's unique issues and opportunities.

-dramatic cultural shift can be required to maximize the investment in policy advocacy.
-M+R works discreetly with staff leaders, board members
+cultural shift can be required to maximize the investment in policy advocacy.
+We work discreetly with staff leaders, board

 - Professional Development: What if every physician received training in advocacy while in medical school?
 Or if every